 When I was growing up, scavenger hunts were a lot of fun.
 As a kid, it combined my two great loves, playing outdoors and finding hidden treasure.
 Considering all the semi-dangerous stuff I did as a kid living in the country (like jumping out of barn windows into a pile of straw), scavenger hunts were pretty tame.

 So, I wasn’t surprised when my students nearly launched themselves out of their seats from excitement when they found out we were doing a scavenger hunt in music.
 Once the scavenging began, they were busy learning about instruments and solving riddles.
-I was busy learning the best way to operate a scavenger hunt in a music classroom.
+Meanwhile, I was busy learning the best way to operate a scavenger hunt in an elementary music classroom.

-For our hunt I used file folders and pasted the instrument riddle to the front.
+For our hunt I used file folders and taped the instrument riddle to the front.

 I let the students choose their own job, and most students quickly assigned each person to the job that suited them best.
 When a group had four members because of uneven numbers, I simply split the task, with one student reading the first two lines and the second reading the last two lines.

 The rules of the game were an important factor in the success of the hunt.
 The rules I gave my students were: